yig/graphics101-imageprocessing/README.md

 part of the filter that you do use will no longer sum to one.
 You will need to renormalize by dividing by the sum of non-ignored filter values.

-* Do not perform arithmetic operations on a QRgb.
-First extract the components to integers or floating point types.

-* Don't store partial sums in a `QRgb`, which have only 8-bit precision for each channel.
+* Don't store partial sums in a `ColorRGBA8`, which have only 8-bit precision for each channel.
 If your partial sums are real numbers, you would lose a lot of precision if you round after each addition.
 If you are normalizing on-the-fly, the partial sums may overflow, because the sum of 8-bit numbers often won't fit into another 8-bit number.
-When storing the results back into a `QRgb`, make sure values are in the range [0,255].
+When storing the results back into a `ColorRGBA8`, make sure values are in the range [0,255].
 You can use `min()` and `max()` or the provided `clamp()` helper function.